SongZihui-sudo/Easy-HTML-MAKER/Use_documentation_english.md

 The theme name is the name of the file in the theme folder
 ## About the nested use of tags

+using it in the front of the file....!!!!!
 It's not perfect yet, uh, hahaha
 It only supports one-level nesting of title tags and link tags.
 Syntax: Title tag (multiple #) spaces Link tag (url) spaces URL (or directory) spaces name